honeycombio/academy-browser-instrumentation-course/content-scripts/video-cant-see-your-full-trace.md

 ### [Visual] Title screen: "Can't See Your Full Trace?
 How Context Propagation Works" and Jess, our FE engineer, looking at some connected traces and some disconnected traces.
 **[Audio]**
-Jess is feeling great: her browser app, Meminator, is instrumented with the Honeycomb Web SDK and OpenTelemetry.
+Jess is feeling great: her browser app, Meminator, is instrumented with the `HoneycombWebSDK` and OpenTelemetry.
 She’s seeing frontend spans in Honeycomb and getting visibility into user interactions, fetches, and document loads.

 But now she’s hitting a wall.
 Some traces look disconnected.
 Some spans start in the backend with no link to the frontend.
 She's wondering why the all the pieces aren't stitching together, as she expected.